On Representing Resilience Requirements of Microservice Architecture Systems: Resilience Requirement Representation

 \subsubsection{Asset}

 \

-\textbf{Assets} are services or system resources(like containers, physical servers) in an MSA System.
+When considering resilience of MSA systems, services and system resources are victims of disruptions and entities to be manipulated to recover from service degradations. \textbf{Assets} are used represent services or system resources(like containers, physical servers) in an MSA System.
 Assets are represented by purple hexagons in diagrams of our proposed goal model.
 Textual specification of an asset includes the asset name and the asset type.

-A service asset is linked with assets representing service's dependency system resources, and these resource assets are linked with other resource assets.
-Identified dependency relationships among assets are used as references to service resilience goal refinement and service degradation diagnose.
+An asset is linked to another asset with the \textbf{support} link, to show that a system resource supports the running of a service/another system resource resource.
+For example, a service asset is linked with assets representing service's dependency system resources.
+The support link will be used as references to service resilience goal refinement and service degradation diagnosis.